“Two hawks circling in the afternoon sunlight

 Visionary Choreographer | Ritual in Nature

-Lindsey Red-tail, born and raised in Altadena, CA Tongva Lands is an acclaimed non-binary dance artist, ceremonialist and writer, whose work weaves together the intersection of movement, Nature and ancestral connection.
-A 2nd generation Mexica, they grew up to two Angelinos in a home of eclectic world dance and music, carrying Indigenous Nahuatl, African-American and Cherokee roots.
-As a sought-after ritualist, movement guide and teacher Lindsey’s work transcends conventional dance boundaries, co-creating with the elements and community.
-Their immersive tree workshops and performances are informed by their time in the mountains dancing and singing for the ancestors.
-They guide their community towards curiosity, play and creativity, re-connecting through observation, dance and medicine songs, making offerings for the Land.
-Inspired by an Ancestor of Wind who could vision with birds, Lindsey’s work is a call to be present with Nature and those who came before us.
-As a survivor of breast cancer and losing their home to the fires, Lindsey continues to create, returning to the body on a rainbow path of remembrance.
+Lindsey Red-tail, born and raised in Altadena, CA Tongva Lands is an acclaimed non-binary dance artist, ceremonialist, medicine gatherer and writer whose work weaves together the intersection of movement, Nature and ancestral connection.
+A 2nd generation Mexica, they grew up to two Angelinos in a home of eclectic world dance and music carrying Indigenous Nahuatl, African American and Cherokee roots.
+As a sought-after movement guide, ritualist and teacher Lindsey’s practice extends beyond conventional dance boundaries, co-creating with the Trees and the elements in their surroundings.
+Their communal workshops and performances are informed by their time in the mountains dancing and singing for the ancestors of the Land.
+Lindsey guides participants into collective offerings and creativity through a practice of observation, curiosity, intuitive movement and medicine songs - a process of reclamation.
+Initiated during the Pandemic by an Ancestor of Wind, Lindsey’s work is a call to be present with Nature and those who came before us.
+As a breast cancer survivor who relocated during the Altadena fires, Lindsey creates healing spaces for art, ritual and playful connection - inviting new dances and songs to emerge on what they call "a rainbow path of remembrance."

-I quit my job to rest and look for living water and started to notice the Nature around me - birds and trees - beautiful Pines in the sun.
+“After experiencing a lifetime of imbalance in our current systems - I realized I was in a health crisis and had no one to guide me through it.
+In 2021 I quit my full-time job to rest and look for living water.
+I started to notice the Nature around me - birds and trees - beautiful Pines in the sun.
 Hawks flying on a clear day.
 Maybe seeing them for the first time.

-As I began to explore the mountains and my roots, I started a self-led practice with Land, notating messages and learning songs - nurturing a voice that included Indigenous expression.
-Dancing and remembering
+In my search for water, I learned to connect more deeply with Nature, listen for messages, and expand my sense of creativity.
+As I began to explore my roots, I began a self-practice with Land, nurturing a voice that included Indigenous expression.
+Dancing and remembering.

-An ode to Altadena Tongva Land, Lindsey’s ritual performance project “Emergence - Infinite Spirals of Light” is a piece for awakening, rebirth.
-Joined by sister Daniella Lollie’s music “A Violet in Youth” their process is guided by remembrance, collective grief and emergent movement, echoing vibrations of body and Land.
+An ode to Altadena ancestral Tongva Land, Lindsey’s ritual performance project “Emergence - Infinite Spirals of Light” is a piece for re-awakening, rebirth.

-Orchestrating a movement language of the Trees and Nature Guides, Lindsey listens for what wants to un-Earth in the body and underneath, experimenting with new sound and movement scores, color and living water.
+Orchestrating a movement language of the Trees and Nature Spirits, Lindsey listens for what wants to un-Earth in the body and underneath, experimenting with new sound, movement scores, color and living water.
+They honor the Land they grew up on after the Eaton Fire, bringing the relationships forged with Nature on a new journey.
+Joined by medicine musicians and sister Daniella Lollie’s band “A Violet in Youth” their process is guided by remembrance, collective grief and emergent dance, echoing vibrations of ancestors.

-Their newest work has received the residency support from the Center for Provocative Thought, Los Angeles Performance Practice and the City of Santa Monica, performing at the LAX Festival, the Miles Memorial Playhouse and Altadena’s 1 Year Anniversary Procession “Through the Fire”.
+Their work has received the residency support from the Center for Provocative Thought, Los Angeles Performance Practice and the City of Santa Monica, performing for the LAX Festival and the Miles Memorial Playhouse.

-“Being with the Land can be a refuge, a source of love, a source of joy, helping us process complex stories that cannot be rationalized, that transcend beyond us.
+“Being with our neighborhood Trees can be a refuge, a source of love, Strength and joy, helping us process complex stories that cannot be rationalized.”

-The trees that stood in Altadena became my pillars and some survived the fire, remaining on the Land.
-Their wish is that our tree families are protected, that humans stop cutting them down.
+The trees in Altadena were some of my pillars and teachers, some surviving the Eaton fire, a miracle!
+Their wish is that our trees and wildlife are protected, that humans stop cutting them down.
+They are our family